-In the vAL D'Orcia, we will be staying at the Podere Pietreta, near Radicofani, and old medieval village.
-The Podere Pietreta is an old stone country house that dates to the 18 century.
+In the Val D'Orcia, we will be staying at the Podere Pietreta, near Radicofani, an old medieval village.
+The Podere Pietreta is an old stone country house that dates to the 18th century.
 A three-hectare park surrounds the Podere.

-From the Val D'Orcia we drive down to Rome to drop off the car, and spend the last days in a city we call one of our second homes.
+From the Val D'Orcia we drive down to Rome to drop-off the car, and spend the last days in a city we call one of our second homes.
+Driving in Rome?
+Well I can expect another traffic ticket to arrive.

 We will be staying near the hill top town of Radicofani in the Val d'Orcia area of Tuscany.
 We have travelled in this area before and for sure we will re-visit the Abbey of Sant'Antimo.
 For this year's visit we will be staying at the Podere Pietreta, which is located near the town of Radicofani.